seqan/sharg-parser/doc/howto/subcommand_argument_parser/index.md

 [TOC]

-This HowTo shows you how to write an argument parser with subcommand like `git push` using SeqAn.
+This HowTo shows you how to write an argument parser with subcommand like `git push` using Sharg.

 \tutorial_head{Easy, 15 min, \ref tutorial_argument_parser, }